York Chocolate

-The York Chocolate (or simply York) was an uncommon American breed of show cat, with a long, fluffy coat and a tapered tail and most of them were mostly or entirely chocolate-brown or the dilute form of brown, known as lavender.
+The York Chocolate (or simply York) is an uncommon American breed of show cat, with a long, fluffy coat and a tapered tail and most of them were mostly or entirely chocolate-brown or the dilute form of brown, known as lavender.
 The breed was named after New York state, where it was established in 1983.
 This breed was created by color-selecting domestic long-haired cats of mixed ancestry.
-The breed was not widely recognized by cat registries.
-It was not recognized by the major organizations such as The International Cat Association (TICA), the Cat Fanciers' Association (CFA – North America) or Fédération Internationale Féline (FIFe - Europe).
-By 2015 there was only one listed breeder of York Chocolates (Debbie Reber).
-By 2016, no registry carried its breed standard, there were no breeder websites and the breed is considered extinct.
-Although similar looking random-bred cats can be found today, without pedigree papers these are not York Chocolate cats.
+The breed is not widely recognized by cat registries.
+It is not recognized by the major organizations such as The International Cat Association (TICA), the Cat Fanciers' Association (CFA – North America) or Fédération Internationale Féline (FIFe - Europe).

-As “Il Gatto Cioccolato” it found favour in Italy and the International York Chocolate Federation (IYCF) was founded there in 2003.
-The site can now only be found on the Internet Archive, having become dormant since.
+As "Il Gatto Cioccolato" it found favour in Italy and the International York Chocolate Federation (IYCF) was founded there in 2003.
 The IYCF claimed affiliation with the German Feline Federation Europe (FFE)/Bavarian Cat Fanciers' Association (BCFA), which published a standard (minus colour information) in 2004.
 It also claimed affiliation with the Russian World Felinological Federation (WFF), although the latter does not recognize the York Chocolate as breed.